Welcome to today's edition of the Rush 24-7 podcast.

 You know, Ralph Peters, I had to stack yesterday and get to it.

-Ralph Peters had a great column in the New York Post about about why the administration is all of a sudden getting real serious about terrorism.
+Ralph Peters had a great column in the New York Post about why the administration is all of a sudden getting real serious about terrorism and why they flooded the Sunday show zone with well, whoever it is, Holder, to go out there and change the Miranda stuff.

-And we're gonna we're gonna memorize them, but not so fast.
+We're going to memorandize them, but not so fast.

-Uh, and that they have to start taking this serious now.
+And that they have to start taking this serious now.

-And I think this may be part of why Obama, this is a huge 180 that he's doing with Karzai uh today.
+And I think this may be part of why Obama, this is a huge 180 that he's doing with Karzai today.

 This guy used to be scum to them, and they are treating him better than they've ever treated anybody from Great Britain in the Obama team.